CowKeyMan/SBWT-Search/README.md

                                 less files than this, then the program will automatically default to using as many
-                                streams as you have files. (default: 4) -t, --threshold arg           The percentage of kmers within a read which need to be attributed to a color in order for us to accept that color as being part of our output.
+                                streams as you have files. (default: 4) -t, --threshold arg           The percentage of kmers within a seq which need to be attributed to a color in order for us to accept that color as being part of our output.
 Must be a value between 1